Development Register FAQs

 Q. Can I send the photos on A4 paper or email them to you?

-A. No. As one of the photos will be attached to the Stud Book papers all photos should be on photographic paper.
+A. It is preferred to have actual photographs, as one of them will be attached to the Stud Book paperwork.
 The photos also need to be signed off by a vet proving that the photos are of the correct dog/bitch.
 These details are on the form.

 Q. Should my TT be on the adult books before mating?